YTL Communications

 YTL Communications Sdn.
 Bhd. dba Yes is a mobile network operator in Malaysia, the fifth in the country overall.
-Headquartered in Kuala Lumpur, Malaysia, YTL Communications is a subsidiary of the utilities company YTL Power International Berhad and serves as the communications arm of YTL Corporation Berhad, a leading infrastructure conglomerate in Malaysia.
+Headquartered in Kuala Lumpur, Malaysia, YTL Communications is a subsidiary of the utilities company YTL Power International Berhad and serves as the communications arm of YTL Corporation Berhad, an infrastructure conglomerate in Malaysia.
 Yes uses the native dialling prefix identifier of 018 and 011-1.

 Network and coverage

 4G LTE

 Yes 4G operates 4G LTE and 4G LTE-A networks.

 The Yes network is built from the ground up with an all-IP architecture, making it the first and only all-4G and all-IP network provider in Malaysia capable of offering unique services such as user ID-based unified communications as well as session concurrency for mobile data and telephony services.

 Yes owns and operates its own network infrastructure in Malaysia.
 Yes has close to 5,000 base stations across the country with an all-4G network footprint reaching over 85% population coverage nationwide.

 WiMAX networks were discontinued on 1 October 2019.

 It is also the first in Malaysia to provide nationwide VoLTE (Voice over LTE), available for Android VoLTE-supported smartphones.